nwops/puppet-retrospec/README.md

 [![Gem Version](https://badge.fury.io/rb/puppet-retrospec.svg)](http://badge.fury.io/rb/puppet-retrospec)

 ## News
+### 5/10/17
+Adds ability to create module data.
+With the release of puppet 4.9 we can now use module data.
+Use the module_data generater to auto setup module data in your puppet module.  `retrospec puppet module_data`

 ### 4/20/17
 With all the changes in hiera recently and the ability to provide data in puppet modules.
 I thought it would be a good time to create a generator for retrospec to create hiera backends and data in module scaffolding.
 With the 1.6.0 release